 In 'Zipping Along,' a cartoon coyote named Wile E. Coyote tries to catch a speedy roadrunner using a variety of schemes and gadgets, all of which backfire hilariously.

-Guided Muscle is a 1955 animated short film featuring the iconic characters Wile E. Coyote and the Road Runner.
-In the cartoon, Wile E. Coyote tries various methods to catch the speedy Road Runner, including using Acme products and elaborate traps.
-The cartoon is filled with slapstick comedy and cartoon physics, making it a hilarious and entertaining watch.
+Zip 'n Snort is a classic animated comedy short film featuring the iconic characters Wile E. Coyote and Road Runner.
+The film follows the hilarious attempts of Wile E. Coyote to catch the speedy Road Runner using various Acme products and cartoon physics.
+Set in the desert, the film is filled with exciting chase sequences, clever traps, and slapstick humor.

 In 'There They Go-Go-Go!'
 (1956), Wile E. Coyote follows various unsuccessful strategies to capture the speedy Road Runner.
 From traps and guns to falling rocks and dynamite, the famished cartoon coyote tries everything in his power to catch the elusive cartoon bird.